grommunio/grommunio-documentation/admin/manual_core.rst

 * Self-signed certificate: https://stackoverflow.com/a/10176685
 * Using Let's Encrypt: https://certbot.eff.org/instructions

-The certificate's key strictly needs to be passwordless, as most services have no way to interactively ask for a password (they are launched in the background anyway).
+The certificate's key must be passwordless as interactive prompting is not implemented.

 A certificate with a *subjectAltName* (SAN) field, or even a wildcard certificate may be desirable for the domain, if you plan on using multiple